mrmaxguns/please-readme/README.md

 We love your contributions, so go ahead, look below and see how to contribute.
 P.S: for those asking, yes this readme was made by please-readme.

+See the documentation at https://github.com/mrmaxguns/please-readme/wiki

 ## Getting Started
 Here we will go through how to set up a copy of please-readme on your local machine for development purposes.
-See `SIMPLE_USAGE.md` for how to install and use the package.
+See the "wiki" tab for the actual documentation.

 ## Prerequisites
 * [Python 3.6 or greater](https://www.python.org/downloads/)